 - Phase 1: The Experiment (Bell et al., 2009).
 GODAE started in 1998 and developed over 10-years, with the main scopes of - Applying state-of-the-art ocean models and data assimilation methods for producing short term forecast and for providing initial/boundary conditions for regional-to-coastal subsystems. - Providing global ocean analysis to understand the ocean state, to improve predictability and to support the design and the effectiveness of the global ocean observing system. - Phase 2: "Science to underpin Societal Needs" (Bell et al., 2015; Schiller et al., 2015).
-Following the first step, over the next 10 years, GODAE OceanView consolidated the coordination by launching new activities devoted to developing predictive systems to meet users' needs.
-Such activities included - The consolidation and improvement of global (and regional) systems. - The scientific evolution for the next generation of systems. - The exploitation of this capacity in other contexts, like ocean reanalysis, weather forecasting, seasonal and decadal prediction, climate change, coastal impacts). - The assessment and the design of the ocean observing network. - Phase 3: Advancing the science of ocean prediction: OceanPredict.
-Since 2019, GODAE OceanView became OceanPredict, with the main scope to enhance ocean prediction within an overall operational oceanography context (OceanPredict Strategy 2021-2030, 2021), by working on 5 major drivers: - Data Assimilation: to improve ocean forecasting, it is also needed to improve data assimilation capacity.
+Following the first step, in an horizon of next 5-years, the GODAE OceanView consolidated the coordination by launching new activities devoted to developing predictive systems to meet users' needs.
+Such activities included. - The consolidation and improvement of global (and regional) systems. - o The scientific evolution for the next generation of systems. - The exploitation of this capacity in other contexts, like weather forecasting, seasonal and decadal prediction, climate change, coastal impacts). - The assessment and the design of the ocean observing network. - Phase 3: Advancing the science of ocean prediction: the OceanPredict.
+Since 2019, the GODAE OceanView became OceanPredict, with the main scope to enhance ocean prediction within an overall operational oceanography context (OceanPredict Strategy 2021-2030, 2021), by working on 5 major drivers1: - Data Assimilation: to improve ocean forecasting, it is also needed to improve data assimilation capacity.

-&lt;sup>1 https://oceanpredict.org/about/strategy/goals/
+1 https://oceanpredict.org/about/strategy/goals/

-Verification: monitoring and demonstrating improved accuracy and utility of ocean analysis and forecasting 0 products resulting from OceanPredict contributions, by coordinating regular system intercomparisons and verifications.
+- Verification: monitoring and demonstrating improved accuracy and utility of ocean analysis and forecasting products resulting from OceanPredict contributions, by coordinating regular system intercomparisons and verifications. - Observing system evaluations: contributing to projects and assessment to better determine observation impact. - Models: collaborating with R&D groups through OceanPredict task teams to improve ocean predictions in shelf seas and coastal environment, for biogeochemical variables and for coupled environmental prediction systems. - Visualization: collaborating with ocean product developers and ocean services to improve visualization and accessibility tools for predictions and observations.

-- Observing system evaluations: contributing to projects and assessment to better determine observation 0 impact and feeding back to the observing system community information about opportunities for further improving the impact of observations on forecasting skill. - Models: collaborating with R&D groups through OceanPredict task teams to improve ocean predictions in 0 shelf seas and coastal environment, for biogeochemical variables and for coupled environmental prediction systems. - Visualization: collaborating with ocean product developers and ocean services to improve visualization and 0 accessibility tools for predictions and observations. - GODAE/OceanPredict Science Team, that includes more than 30 experts that are leaders in the field of operational 90 oceanography from national, international and intergovernmental organizations, is in charge of maintaining updated information about the current global ocean forecasting capacity of the physical and biogeochemical components, including technical description of the systems and available viewing services.
+GODAE/OceanPredict Science Team, that includes more than 30 experts that are leaders in the field of operational oceanography from national, international and intergovernmental organizations, is in charge for maintaining updated information about the current global ocean forecasting capacity of the physical component, including technical description of the systems and available viewing services.
 In Alvarez-Fanjul et al. (2022), detailed complementary inventories of global ocean systems available worldwide are given.
-Table 1 summarizes services provided by the operational centers (technical characteristics of operational ocean forecasting systems are given in Alvarez-Fanjul et al. (2022), showing - 95 that state of the art ocean model and data assimilation methods are used to produce standard products including main Essential Ocean Variables (EOVs)).
+Table 1summarizes services provided by the operational centers (technical characteristics of operational ocean forecasting systems are given in Alvarez-Fanjul et al. (2022), showing that state of the art ocean model and data assimilation methods are used to produce standard products including main EOVs).